Viola-kxu/NLP-Self-Supervised-Learning/README.md

 # NLP-Self-Supervised-Learning

 TODO
-- [ ] Generate ques: shuffle seeds
+- [ ] Answer is correct but not in the options